Cloth Diapering 101

 A pocket diaper is a 2 piece system consisting of a waterproof outer shell sewn together with stay-dry lining with openings on one or both ends.
 The sleeve or pocket that is created is used to stuff the included absorbent insert.

-Thirsties Duo Diaper (our pocket diaper) comes with a waterproof shell with a stay-dry lining sewn into it.
+Thirsties One Size Pocket Diaper comes with a waterproof shell with a stay-dry lining sewn into it.
 The openings on both ends make for easy stuffing while allowing the insert to easily agitate out of the diaper in the wash.
-The inserts feature two layers of serged microfiber terry snapped together with five serged layers of hemp jersey; seven thirsty layers in all!
+The inserts feature three layers of serged microfiber terry snapped together with five serged layers of hemp jersey; eight thirsty layers in all!

 40% of our customers chose pocket diapers as their favorite type of cloth diaper.
 (Based on 2012 Thirsties

 Customer Survey of 720 cloth diapering families)

 To use: Secure the insert within the tunnel or pocket, slide the diaper under baby and fasten with hook and loop or snap closure.
 You may find it easier to stuff the inserts into the diapers right after washing and drying, so that your diaper is ready for use.

 Pros: Convenient, adjustable, daycare and sitter friendly (when inserts are pre-stuffed), absorbent

 Cons: Bulkier than other diapers, need to stuff inserts into diaper after laundering

 Fitted diapers are made from absorbent fabric that is tailored to fit, providing complete coverage around your baby.
 Fitted diapers require the use of a diaper cover to make it waterproof.
 The use of the fitted diaper and a cover provides two elastic barriers at the legs and waist to prevent leaks.